Mather Memorial Building 224

-Brian K. Gran is an associate professor on the faculty of the sociology department, with a secondary appointment with the School of Law.
+Brian K. Gran is a professor on the faculty of the sociology department, with a secondary appointment with the School of Law.
 As a Fulbright Scholar, Gran conducted research on Iceland’s independent children’s rights institution and visited the Law School of Reykjavik University where he taught a course on children’s rights and social policy.

 Gran co-edited The Handbook of Sociology and Human Rights (with David Brunsma and Keri Iyall Smith, Paradigm, 2013).
 As a member of the council of the Science and Human Rights Program of the American Association for the Advancement of Science, in January Gran served on a panel on a child’s right to benefits from scientific progress and its application (REBSPA).
 Gran is completing an NSF-sponsored project that has developed the Children’s Rights Index.